 For the next couple of months, my life got worse and worse.
 I was living on one large pancake a day, dry, filled with sunflower seeds and raisins.
 I couldn’t afford more than that.
 I could barely pay the $45 a month rent.
 Needless to say, my art wasn’t selling well down in that area.

 I was smoking pot every two hours as I had for the past seven years.
 I was dropping acid (LSD) once or twice a week.
 I had hundreds of acid trips by this time.
-Somehow, in my drugged stupor, I called my dad (on his birthday—January 15, 1974), and said, “I need to get filled with the spirit.”
-I had no idea what that meant and as far as I know I had never heard that term before (though it just dawned on me that I had surely read it when I was going through the Bible in that psychological boot camp in the Californian Sierras.
+I never paid for dope, but I always had plenty from my friends.
+For some reason, in my drugged stupor, I called my dad (on his birthday—January 15, 1974), and said, “I need to get filled with the spirit.”
+I had no idea what that meant and as far as I know I had never heard that term before (though it just dawned on me that I had surely read about the Holy Spirit when I was going through the Bible in that psychological boot camp in the Sierras) .

 Needless to say, my father came over and bundled me in the car and took me to his bible study of the night.
 They all laid hands on me.
 I renounced the world, the flesh and the devil.
 They prayed that I would be filled with the Holy Spirit in power.